abrarshah-12/News_Crawler/README.md

 *   `output/csv`: This directory will contain CSV files named `all_articles.csv`, `cleaned_articles.csv`, and `top_articles.csv`.
 *   `output/content_md_files`: This directory will contain the articles scraped from links present in `top_articles.csv` and will be named using their respective URLs.
 *   `output/json`: This directory will contain JSON files named `cleaned_articles.json` and `rewritten_articles.json`.
-*   `output/pdfs`: This directory will contain a PDF file named `clean_rewritten.pdf` containing the formatted articles.
+*   `output/pdfs`: This directory will contain a PDF file named `Daily Report.pdf` containing the formatted articles.
 *  `output/logs.txt`: This file will contain the execution logs.

 ## Error Handling